ATTENTION: College offices closed for business through Jan. 1. More.

 Career Opportunities in Sociology/Criminology

-Career opportunities in sociology for the most part require graduate degrees and involve research positions.
+Career opportunities in sociology for the most part require graduate degrees and involve research positions; however, many organizations recognize and value the strong critical thinking skills developed by this major.
+A sociology major, along with other skills, will prepare you well for the work force.
 Criminologists often work within the criminal justice system.
 Some of the major areas for Sociologists/Criminologists are listed below:

 Teaching and/or Research in Schools or Universities